criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 # Cribl Stream Configuration Overrides

-The Helm chart, without any values overrides, creates effectively a single-instance deployment of Cribl Stream, using the standard container image.
-You can, if you so choose, configure distributed mode, licensing, admin user passwords, etc., all from the Cribl Stream UI.
+The Helm chart, without any values overrides, creates a Single-Instance deployment of Cribl Stream, using the standard container image.
+You can, if you so choose, configure a Distributed mode, licensing, admin user passwords, etc., all from the Cribl Stream UI.
 However, you can install the chart with value overrides to achieve the same goals.

 * Applying a License